mrpotatoes/react-layout-manager/README.md

 ## What I am NOT doing
 ### Making a babel/webpack plugin
 To statically build these pages for end-user runtime performance.
 While I feel like this would be an amazing addition to this blog post I'm not looking to write a plugin for either of those monsters.
-Esp when I"d have to consider the different languages that I'd have to support in order to get it to work.
+Esp when I'd have to consider the different languages that I'd have to support in order to get it to work.
 Though, at the end of the day, I think it's the right thing to do but it would have to be some sort of macro, I believe, if it were to be able to inject the code in the right place.

 Although, it would be trivial to find this component and replace it using `Webpack` or `Babeljs`
 ```jsx